operator-framework/community-operators/docs/tests-in-pr.md

     - from packagemanifest format
     - from bundle format
 - Sanity check of operator version (when multiple only last test is done)
-- Validation of using `operator-sdk validate`
+- Validation using `operator-sdk validate`
 - Building temporary catalog with one operator version in it
-- Deployment of opeator on kind (k8s) cluster (only for kuberbetes-operator)
+- Deployment of operator on kind (k8s) cluster (only for kuberbetes-operator)

 #### [lemon] - Test of operator to be deployed from scratch
 Test if deploy is possible from the scratch.
 I means creating bundle images and index image.